-While paying careful attention to preventing the whereabouts of victims from being revealed, the center refers victims requiring legal support to lawyers with experience and understanding of victim support, and provides victims who are not financially capable with support through Civil Legal Aid or through aid services entrusted by the Japan Federation of Bar Associations.
+While paying careful attention to preventing the whereabouts of victims from being revealed, Houterasu refers victims requiring legal support to attorneys with experience and understanding of victim support, and provides victims who are not financially capable with support through Civil Legal Aid or through Aid Services Entrusted by the Japan Federation of Bar Associations.

-Civil Legal Aid involves free legal consultations and lending money to pay for attorney's remuneration and expenses, etc. for "such citizens or foreign nationals lawfully residing in this country (hereinafter collectively referred to as citizens) who are not financially capable of paying the necessary expenses incurred in preparation and performance to exercise their own rights in civil judicial decision proceedings, etc. (including negotiations that are deemed necessary for the settlement of disputes in advance of civil judicial decision proceedings, etc.) or who may experience serious financial difficulties if such expenses were to be paid by themselves" (the main paragraph of Article 30 (1)(ii) of the Comprehensive Legal Support Act).
+Civil Legal Aid involves free legal consultations and lending money to pay for representative's remuneration and expenses, etc. "Japanese citizens and foreign nationals lawfully residing in Japan (hereinafter collectively referred to as "citizens and legal foreign residents") who lack the financial means to pay the necessary expenses incurred in preparing to exercise and exercising their own rights in civil, family, and administrative court proceedings (including negotiations that are found to be necessary to settle a dispute in advance of civil, family, and administrative court proceedings), or who would experience serious financial difficulties if they were to pay those expenses themselves". (the main paragraph of Article 30 (1) ii) of the Comprehensive Legal Support Act).

-Aid services entrusted by the Japan Federation of Bar Associations are the business entrusted by the Japan Federation of Bar Associations, and offer legal support provided by lawyers and grants for legal fees, etc. from the perspective of help relating to human rights to people who are not covered by Civil Legal Aid or the court-appointed attorneys at law system for victims participating in criminal trials.
+Aid Services Entrusted by the Japan Federation of Bar Associations are the services entrusted by the Japan Federation of Bar Associations that offer legal support by attorneys and grants for legal fees, etc. from the perspective of help relating to human rights to people who are not covered by Civil Legal Aid or the court-appointed attorney system for victims participating in criminal trials.

-- O The Japan Legal Support Center (Houterasu) disseminates Civil Legal Aid and the court-appointed attorneys at law system for victims participating in criminal trials by publishing leaflets to the center's website and distributing them to Women's Consulting Offices. - O Houterasu offers "Legal Information for Foreign Nationals" that provides information on legal systems and consultation centers in seven languages.
-In FY2018, the number of cases where information was provided by language as of March 31, 2019 was Portuguese 978 cases, English 917 cases, Tagalog 542 cases, Chinese 462 cases, Spanish 417 cases, Vietnamese 140 cases, and Korean 41 cases (from April 2019, Nepalese and Thai were added, making nine languages available).
+- O Houterasu disseminates Civil Legal Aid and the court-appointed attorney system for participating victims by publishing leaflets and showing them on its website, and distributing them to Women's Consulting Offices. - O Houterasu has been operating "Multilingual Information Service" that provides foreign nationals with information on laws and justice systems and relevant organizations or authorities to ask for consultation in nine languages.
+In FY2019, the number of cases as of March 31, 2020 was 1,143 in English, 1,077 in Portuguese, 611 in Tagalog, 549 in Chinese, 499 in Spanish, 163 in Vietnamese, 61 in Korean, 68 in Nepalese, and 50 in Thai.